-5. Upon consulting all the relevant evidence, the Head of Department must prepare a letter addressed to the complainant, detailing his/her investigations, which outlines the process followed, the information gathered, the conclusions drawn and any recommendations.
-(General advice can be sought from the Academic Registry (email@example.com) on issues relating to the procedures when considering the case, and any possible outcomes or redress, if felt necessary.
+9. Upon consulting the relevant evidence, the Head of Department, or AU Partnership representative, must complete an Investigation form and prepare a letter addressed to the complainant, detailing their investigations, which outlines the process followed, the information gathered, the conclusions drawn and any recommendations made.
+General advice can be sought from the Academic Registry (email@example.com) on issues relating to the procedures when considering the case, and any possible outcomes or redress, if felt necessary.

 14.7 Stage Three: Final Review

 1. If a student remains dissatisfied with the decision of the outcome of the Stage 2 complaint, they can request a Final Review, if there are eligible grounds.
 Students will be directed to this procedure upon receipt of the formal outcome of their complaint and will have 10 working days from the date of the complaint outcome letter in which to submit a Final Review application.
 Further details can be found at: https://www.aber.ac.uk/en/aqro/handbook/fr/.

 2. This concludes the internal procedures of the University.
 If a student remains dissatisfied with the outcome or conduct of the investigation into their Final Review, they may be able to raise a complaint against the University with the Office of the Independent Adjudicator (www.oiahe.org.uk).
 They will be informed of this in their Completion of Procedures letter.

 14.8 Frivolous, vexatious or malicious complaints or academic appeals